Image guidelines: file sizes, file types, dimensions, and composition

 Cons

-• Usually not good for photos
+• Usually not suitable for photos

 Note: In order for svgs to work right, they have to be created with an application designed for creating vector graphics (e.g., Sketch, Illustrator) rather than a raster-based application (e.g., Photoshop).